 - Amazon cares a lot about the Leadership Principle that we have already talked about.
 You should have stories for each principle.
 Expect the interviewers to probe into these questions.

 - It’s almost a technical round but they judge your leadership skills, your decision-making power, your mistakes, your learning from your mistakes, your work and your conflicts with your team members, your initiative in the past work, your manager’s response to your work.
 Sometimes they give you situations and you have to answer your behavior in that situation.

 - Amazon is also a place where you have to adapt quickly to changing objectives, your responses have to demonstrate that you can handle that.

-- Make a habit to solve problems regularly specially from GeeksforGeeks, LeetCode and HackerRank.
+- Make a habit to solve problems regularly especially from GeeksforGeeks, LeetCode, and HackerRank.

 - Take the hints.
 Interviewers are always helpful and they will give you precise useful hints if you get stuck.
 It is important to catch the hint as fast as possible and proceed with the solution.
 If you are not able to catch the hint it is a big red flag.

 - Never say that you cannot do it.
 Even if there is a problem that you have not solved before or seemed that you can’t solve, keep attacking the problem from different angles, the interviewer will give you hints.
 But if you would say that you can’t solve the problem it is a big red flag and you might end up getting rejected.